xavdid/backup-airtable/README.md

 Options:
   --version              Show the version and exit.
-  --ignore_table TEXT    Table id(s) to ignore when backing up.
+  --ignore-table TEXT    Table id(s) to ignore when backing up.
+  --airtable-token TEXT  Airtable Access Token  [required] --include-comments     Whether to include row comments in the backup.
+May
+                         slow down the backup considerably if many rows have backups.
-  --airtable-token TEXT  Airtable Access Token  [required] --help                 Show this message and exit.
+  --help                 Show this message and exit.
 ```

-You'll likely only need `ignore_table` (which you can specify multiple times) to ignore specific tables from bases you otherwise want to include.
+You'll likely only need `ignore-table` (which you can specify multiple times) to ignore specific tables from bases you otherwise want to include.

 ### Examples

 - `backup-airtable`
+- `backup-airtable --include-comments`
 - `backup-airtable some_backup_folder`
-- `backup_airtable --ignore_table tbl123 --ignore_table tbl456`
+- `backup_airtable --ignore-table tbl123 --ignore-table tbl456`

 ## Authentication